fmExcense/compositeurdigital.github.io/en/quiz.md

  - `maxLabel`: (optional) : specific display value for the maximum value
  - `default`: (optional) preselected value
  - `stepSize`: difference between two steps of the cursor
- - `format`: changes the way the valuye is displayed
+ - `format`: changes the way the value is displayed

  Some possible formats are:
  - `N0`: rounded value
- - `C0`: rounded monetary value following the current locale (i.e. uses €, £, $, etc. where relevant)
+ - `C0`: rounded monetary value according to the current regional setting (i.e. uses €, £, $, etc. where relevant)

 ```xml
 <numericSliderPage id="funds" sectionId="section 3" label="Your available funds" min="0" max="5000000" stepSize="5000" format="C0" valueKey="finance.budget" />
 ```
 ![numericSliderPage](img/quiz_numericsliderpage.jpg)

-To share this information with other documents and the profile info, use the `valueKey` attribute on an `info` tag (see [shared data](config#valueKeys)).
+To share this information with other documents or the profile info, use the `valueKey` attribute of the `info` tag (see [shared data](config#valueKeys)).

 #### `labelSliderPage`
-This displays a page with a scale selector in the form of a slider with a few fixed values.
+This displays a page with a slider with predefined values.
 - `label` : le titre ou la question à afficher.

-Add `answer` tags to add scale values, the fisrt being the minimum and the last the maximum.
+Add `answer` tags to add predefined values, the fisrt being the minimum and the last being the maximum.

-exemple :
+example :
 ```xml
 <labelSliderPage sectionId="section1" label="Faites vous souvent des achats en ligne ?">
 	<answer>Jamais</answer>